Quick Links

 Before going live, you’ll want to test your rich snippet with Google’s structured data testing tool.

-You’ll be able to review any errors, omissions or recommendations.
+Here, you’ll be able to review any errors, omissions, or recommendations.

 How long does it take for rich snippet markup to appear in the search engines?

-Even if your site is holding top positions on SERP, it may take a little while for your rich snippets to appear.
+Even if your site is holding top positions on SERP, it may take a little while for your rich snippets to render on Google.

-Remember that ultimately Google decides which rich snippets to display.
+Remember that ultimately Google decides which rich snippets to display and which to ignore.
 Make sure that you test your snippets to make sure they are working correctly!

 Plugins & Tools For Microdata Markup

-There are a few tools available to make creating rich snippets easier for those wither varying levels of coding ability.
+There are a few tools available to make creating rich snippets easier for those with varying levels of coding ability.

 Schema Creator for WordPress